nishidy/Graph/README.md

 #Purpose
 Try several algorithms about searching path in graph.
-Easy to generate graph by genrate_graph.
+Easy to generate graph by generate_graph.
-Possible to reproduce the same path by passing the 4th argument as random seed.
+Possible to reproduce the same graph by passing the 4th argument as random seed.
 (Note that 0 makes it really random using time(NULL).)

 ```
 $ ./generate_graph